Exabyte-io/documentation/docs/properties-directory/scalar/activation-barrier.md

 <span class="btn badge b-success border-50">Scalar</span> <span class="btn badge b-info border-50">Chemical</span>

 The Activation Energy Barrier marks the highest energy state encountered during the course of the progress of a chemical reaction [^1], as visualized through its [Reaction Energy Profile](../non-scalar/reaction-energy-profile.md).
 It is a **[Scalar and Auxiliary](../../properties/classification/general.md) property** of the chemical reaction under consideration.
+It therefore effectively measures the **energetic requirement** that the reactants need to overcome in order to undergo a complete transformation into the products of the chemical reaction.

 ## Example

-Its value can be estimated with any [Nudged Elastic Band](../../tutorials/dft/chemical/neb.md) [Workflow](../../workflows/overview.md), and it is returned under the [Results Tab](../../jobs/ui/results-tab.md) interface with the following appearance (in eV).
+Its value can be estimated with any [Nudged Elastic Band](../../tutorials/dft/chemical/neb.md) (NEB) [Workflow](../../workflows/overview.md), and it is returned under the [Results Tab](../../jobs/ui/results-tab.md) interface with the following appearance (in eV).

 <div class="clearfix">
     <center>